ArtechFuz3D-Studio/FreeCodeCampCourses/README.md

-***project is undergoing a refactor, the pages site may be down but you can still browse the project repo and readme's***
+***project is undergoing a refactor, if the pages site is down but you can still browse the project repo and readme's***

 # FreeCodeCampCourses